-8. BEREAVEMENT LEAVE
+10. BEREAVEMENT LEAVE

 Reactions to be reavement may vary greatly according to individual circumstances and the setting of fixed rules for time off is therefore inappropriate.
-Up to 3 days may be authorised for immediate family members only.
+Up to 3 days with pay may be authorised for immediate family members only.

-You should discuss your circumstances with the Council Manager and agree the appropriate time off and whether this is with or without pay.
+You should discuss your circumstances with the Chief Officer and agree the appropriate time off.